gibranlp/dotfiles/README.md

 - Added font Leixo for conky
 - Fixed issue in Alacritty not openingapps with colors
 - Added Support SpectrumOS on Control Panel
+- added Automatic update of SpectrumOS in the control panel